The Mathematics of Tie Knots: Unknot, trefoil, torus and twist knots

 \section{Unknot, trefoil, torus and twist knots}

 By examining the tie knot sequences corresponding to a particular knot type, we can make some deductions about their form.
 In particular, we can learn to recognize a knot type from a tie sequence.
+In this section, we will refer to all of the FM-tie knots that are unknots as {\em FM-tie unknots}.
+We will similarly refer to FM-tie trefoil knots, FM-tie twist knots and FM-tie $(2,p)$ torus knots.